allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 What is important at this stage?
-We are introducing A-P-I — this is a separate layer, so it is quite important to ensure that domain classes are not exposed to the outside world — and that we do not introduce dependency to api into the domain.
+We are introducing A-P-I — this is a separate layer, so it is quite important to ensure that domain classes are not exposed to the outside world — and that we do not introduce dependency to API into the domain.
 ####### [github](https://github.com/michal-kowalcze/clean-architecture-example/commit/b1d1c3fe3901d9328bdfaf560331d35131f8224b)

 ## The abstractions